A Comprehensive Review of the Video-to-Text Problem: Visual Representation

 Formally, while image captioning aims at converting from a \emph{fixed-length} sequence (image) to a \emph{variable-length} sequence of words, video captioning attempts to convert from a \emph{variable-length} sequence (video frames) to a \emph{variable-length} sequence of words.
 Then, we can formulate the video captioning problem as follows.
 Let $x=(x_1,x_2,\ldots,x_n)$ be the sequence of video frames.
 We want to construct a model, say $\mathcal{M}(\cdot)$, such that, with input $x$, the model outputs a sequence $y=(w_1,w_2,\ldots,w_m)$ of words such that $y$ correctly represents the information contained in $x$.
 In a machine learning context, we usually want to learn $\mathcal{M}(\cdot)$ from a set of examples $(x,y)$.

 Given this formulation, a critical step in the definition of $\mathcal{M}(\cdot)$ is the representation of the sequence of frames $x$.
 The strategy to use in this step is so decisive that simply modifying it can be a major bottleneck to the entire system's performance.
 These representations must be able to gather valuable information about videos in our dataset.
-We will then describe how to use deep learning for extracting visual features from videos, re-utilize the existing image visual feature extractors, and incorporate these visual content representations into video captioning models.

 Visual media are unstructured perceptual data that inherently carry a very high-di\-men\-sion\-al representation.
 This high dimensionality represents a challenge for machine learning systems trying to extract high-level semantic information directly from such visual contents.
 To address this challenge, researchers have traditionally represented images and videos with smaller feature vectors that attempt to encode the most relevant information present in them.
 This feature extraction step is crucial in any visual understanding pipeline.
 It serves as input for subsequent modules and can cause a drastic change in the model's performance.
 This section reviews some feature extraction techniques for images and videos and identifies the best-performing ones, which will be used in designing our video understanding methods later on.